Understanding Ambivalence

 Either which directions change.

-That's a classic sign of a cycle and a therapist being pulled into a cycle when you start to feel as stuck as your clients.
+Stuck and helpless and we're not doing good enough jobs so it's that you know that's a classic sign of a cycle and a therapist being pulled into a cycle when you start to feel as stuck as your clients feel Oh dear,

 I'm in a lot of cycles.